MicrosoftDocs/win32/desktop-src/WmiSdk/scripting-api-objects.md

 ---
-Description: 'The Scripting API for WMI reference describes each scripting object using a specific syntax.
-For an explanation of this syntax, see Document Conventions for the Scripting API.'
+Description: The Scripting API for WMI reference describes each scripting object using a specific syntax.
+For an explanation of this syntax, see Document Conventions for the Scripting API.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '91bc0fad-1a4b-4b48-b5a0-1a6502d2ab26'
+ms.assetid: 91bc0fad-1a4b-4b48-b5a0-1a6502d2ab26
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
 title: Scripting API Objects
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Scripting API Objects